mvsenin/Design-Patterns-for-Fontend/011-Factories/README.md

 * **Potential Overuse:** Overuse of the factory pattern can lead to an overly complex codebase, making it harder to understand and maintain.
 It's important to use the pattern judiciously and where it provides clear benefits.

 # Abstract Factory

+Abstract Factory abstracts the process of object creation by defining a family of related factory methods, each responsible for creating a different type of object.
+These factory methods are organized within an abstract factory interface or class, and the client code uses this interface to create objects.

 Pros:
 * **Consistency:** Abstract factories patterns ensure that the objects created within a family are compatible with each other.
 This helps us to maintain the consistency in our application, as we can ensure that all the objects created by the factory work together.
 * **Flexibility:** Abstract Factory pattern allows us to switch between different families of objects by using different concrete factories.
 This is especially useful when we need to support multiple variations of a product or when we want to change the behavior of our application by swapping out factories at runtime.